 Infected patients may have suffered undue medical expenses, lost income and experienced pain, suffering and emotional distress as a result of this outbreak.

-It is important to receive a thorough review of your case as soon as possible.
-Contact Salvi, Schostok & Pritchard P.C. without delay by calling us toll-free or using our online form.
+It is important to receive a thorough review of your medical malpractice case as soon as possible.
+Contact the Illinois medical malpractice lawyers at Salvi, Schostok & Pritchard P.C. without delay by calling us toll-free or using our online form.